thecoshman/pir-8/ISA.md

 1   | C      | Carry flag
 2   | P      | Parity (even number of high bits)
 3   | E      | Equals flag
-4   | G      | Greater than (X greater than Y, treating both as unsigned values) 5   |        |
+4   | G      | Greater than
+5   |        |
 6   |        |
 7   |        |

 # Instructions

-All instructions will increase the program counter (PC) by one, unless otherwise stated.
+Most instructions will increase the PC by one, unless otherwise stated.
 The PC is incremented as the instruction is loaded from RAM.
+An instruction will be a single byte, and can include some following imediate values purely for data.

 The 'Bit Mask' shows a mask which denotes an instruction or group of instructions.
 The 'name' is for either a group or single instruction, assembly should favour these names.